moizalicious/siddhi-json-structs/README.md

     set RoomAssigneeTable.assignee = assignee
     on RoomAssigneeTable.roomNo == roomNo;
 ```
-_The JSON for the above `update or insert` function is,_
+_The JSON for the above `update or insert into` function is,_
 ```
 {
-    type: 'update or insert',
+    type: 'update or insert into',
     target: 'RoomAssigneeTable',
     for: '',
     set: {